 What is the issue, problem, or challenge?

-Many school drop outs, orphans and people displaced by the civil war in Freetown do not have access to equipped facilities for training in valuable self-sufficiency trade skills.
-There is a high demand for the provision of practical and tertiary training services like this that will enable them to be gainfully employed or run their own businesses.
-Financial assistance is not readily available to help them obtain the tools needed to practice their trade to earn a living.
+Many school drop outs, orphans and people displaced by the civil war in Freetown do not have access to equipped facilities for training in valuable trade skills.
+There is a high demand for the provision of practical and tertiary training services that enable them to be gainfully employed or start their own businesses.
+Financial assistance is not readily available to obtain the tools needed to practice a trade and earn a living.

 How will this project solve this problem?